 They will divert rivers, create rockfalls, put carnival lights up, do anything to get our attention, get us onto our right path.
 We are often oblivious to the earthworks, the major construction required and implemented, on our behalf – minor, imperceptible changes in and around us that probably required a great deal of sweat and labor Upstairs.

-I will share with you my threads, the safety net created to catch and support me when I finally had no choice but to obey the urge to move on.
+I will share with you my threads, the safety net created to catch and support me when I finally had no choice but to obey a prodding to move on.

 I was a stay-at-home mom who worked hard and took my daily chores, and the parenting and loving of my two adorable children, seriously.
 I gave it my all.